shinich39/comfyui-39pkg/README.md

 Add node > pkg39 > ...
 Search "39"

+### Send to pkg39
+After generate image, click the "Send to pkg39" button in context menu of "Preview Image" node.
+The image copied to "/ComfyUI/pkg39_images" directory.

 ### Random node
 Create a new output when connect input.
 Shuffle the connections after starting the queue.

-### Bracket keybindings
+### Keybinding node
+You can enable keybinding in textarea.
+Create a Keybinding node.
-When you type opening brackets \(, \{, \[ in textarea, bracket has closed and cursor move to inside of brackets.
+When keybinding node enabled and you type opening brackets in textarea, bracket has closed and cursor move to inside of brackets.
 If you selected text range, brackets enclose the text range.

-### Send to pkg39
-After generate image, click the "Send to pkg39" button in context menu of "Preview Image" node.
-The image copied to "/ComfyUI/pkg39_images" directory.

-### Load image
+### Load image node
 Default dir_path value is absolute path to pkg39_images.
 You can edit mask on preview image.
 Spin the wheel to change brush size after mouse over the preview image.